 You can have it with meat (such as kielbasa) or bread.
 Even though it may be used as an add-on for the dinner, it’s not really recommended.
 The salad should be cold, as well as all the other ingredients of the meal.

-Tips For Making Polish Potato Salad
+Tips For Making Polish Vegetable Salad

 - The finer you dice the ingredients, the better.

-- This Polish potato salad tastes best cold!
+- This Polish salad tastes best cold!

 - You can make the salad a few hours in advance and refrigerate!